oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 An ABNF grammar for JADN-IDL is shown in [Appendix H](#appendix-h-abnf-grammar-for-jadn-idl).

 ## 5.2 Table Style
-*This section is informative*

 Some specifications present type definitions in property table form, using varied style conventions.
-This specification does not define a normative property table format, but this section is one example of how JADN definitions may be displayed as property tables.
+This specification does not define a normative property table format, but this section shows one example of how JADN definitions may be displayed as property tables.

 This style is structurally similar to JADN-IDL and uses its TYPESTRING syntax, but